-Historical gold maps of the Australian Goldfields
+Historical gold maps of the Australian and American Goldfields

 Historical maps can provide valuable insights into the geological features and gold mining operations of the past.
 This can help modern day prospectors determine the best places to look for gold!